Nahor/sseClock/README.md

 ### Stopping

-* From a terminal, use `Ctrl+C`
+* When started from a terminal, use `Ctrl+C`
-* When launch from Windows Explorer or automatically during boot, kill the app using the Task Manager
+* When launched from Windows Explorer or automatically during boot, kill the app using the Task Manager

 ## Logs